agilepro/software-craftsmanship/docs/Documentation/what-i-wish-i-had-known.md

 Another starter reference is [http://en.wikibooks.org/wiki/LaTeX/](http://en.wikibooks.org/wiki/LaTeX/)

 So much of the documentation lacks clear details on exactly how to do things.
 I have come to the conclusion that this is because nobody actually knows.
 The LaTeX system is very extensible, and this is the power of LaTeX.
 Anything can modify anything.
 Sounds like a nightmare, but actually it all works quite well.
 I am quite convinced that a small script might be able to make it so that every other page is printed upside down and mirror imaged.
 Most of the documentation describes parameters saying “enter an appropriate command” without listing the commands, because the authors have no idea what commands are available to you in your environment.
 This is so frustrating.
-They will provide an “example” of a setting that works . . . but if you don’t need that exact example, there is no way to know what other things you might need. however, if you dig far enough, there is tons of documentation, and somewhere in the mess you will find it.
+They will provide an “example” of a setting that works . . . but if you don't need that exact example, there is no way to know what other things you might need. however, if you dig far enough, there is tons of documentation, and somewhere in the mess you will find it.
 I hope to give you some short cuts below.

 ## Which Engine